fltk/fltk/README.CMake.txt

-README.CMake.txt - Building and using FLTK with CMake
+README.CMake.txt - Building and Using FLTK with CMake
 ------------------------------------------------------